 Plagiarism, regardless of intent or degree or amount, is theft and violates academic integrity.
 Scholars uncertain about what material to cite should consult teachers for guidance and advice.
-The use of artificial intelligence such as ChatGPT is considered academic dishonesty will be treated as such.
+The use of artificial intelligence such as ChatGPT is considered academic dishonesty and will be treated as such.

-Penalties for Violations of Academic Integrity - Because academic honesty serves as a measure of personal integrity and provides a foundation for the academic strength of Somerset College Preparatory Academy, any violation of it is considered a serious offense.
+Penalties for Violations of Academic Integrity - Because academic integrity serves as a measure of personal integrity and provides a foundation for the academic strength of Somerset College Preparatory Academy, any violation of it is considered a serious offense.
 Such offenses are cumulative.
-A scholar remains responsible for all violations of academic honesty committed at any time during their SCPA career.
+A scholar remains responsible for all violations of academic integrity committed at any time during their SOMERSET COLLEGE PREP career.